-Since 1980, Kempen initiated and supervised various theoretical and applied research projects dealing with the computational treatment of Dutch, among other things, for visual-interactive teaching of grammatical structures (sentence analysis) in secondary education.
+Between 1980 and 2010, Kempen initiated and supervised various theoretical and applied research projects dealing with the computational treatment of Dutch—among other things, for visual-interactive teaching of grammatical structures (sentence analysis) in secondary education.

 In the course of the latter project, he (re)discovered (in 1993 or thereabout):

-An imaginative an unusual visualization of syntactic structure: Jac. van Ginneken's living grammar from De Roman van een Kleuter ('A Toddler's Novel') (1917).
+An imaginative and unusual visualization of syntactic structure: Jac. van Ginneken's "living" grammar from De Roman van een Kleuter ('A Toddler's Novel') (1917).
 Here is the original Dutch text accompanying the visualizations in De Roman; the German translation by Berry Claus is here.

-A complete list of publications is here, and here a detailed Curriculum Vitae.
+A complete list of publications is here, and here is a detailed Curriculum Vitae.